October is Down Syndrome Awareness Month!

 There are all sorts of smart sources out there with updated, educational information about Down syndrome—and I’m so thankful that Kate is living in a time of limitless possibilities for those of all abilities.
 But we still have so far to go.

-Because we also live in a time when the abortion rate of children prenatally diagnosed with Down syndrome is between 90 and 99% (depending on your source).
+Because we also live in a time where the majority of mothers who receive a Down syndrome diagnosis choose to terminate their pregnancies.
 And no matter what your thoughts are on this incredibly sensitive subject, why is it that this is the best time to live with a disability after birth, but the worst time to have one in utero?

 I chalk it up to fear.
 And I have great compassion for that fear.
 I held my newborn daughter with that same fear when she was diagnosed at birth.
 We fear what we don’t understand.